Target species

 The dosage is 20 mg tiamulin hydrogen fumarate (equivalent to 44.4 mg of product)/kg body weight administered daily for 5 consecutive days.

-The maximum solubility of the product is 10 gram/litre.
+The maximum solubility of the veterinary medicinal product is 10 gram/liter.

 Chickens and turkeys: